hashicorp/terraform-provider-google/website/docs/r/eventarc_trigger.html.markdown

 - - -

+* `channel` -
+  (Optional)
+  Optional.
+The name of the channel associated with the trigger in `projects/{project}/locations/{location}/channels/{channel}` format.
+You must provide a channel to receive events from Eventarc SaaS partners.

 * `labels` -
   (Optional)
   Optional.
 User labels attached to the triggers that can be used to group resources.